Food and Nutrition Services Homepage

 All Marion Students Now Receive Free Meals

-Starting January 2021 all middle and high school students in Marion County Public Schools will receive free meals at no cost to the parent or guardian.
-This is part of the United States Department of Agriculture’s Summer Food Service Program.
+This school year, 2021-2022, all students attending Marion County Public Schools receive free meals at no cost to the parent or guardian.
+This initiative is part of the United States Department of Agriculture’s effort to support families during the pandemic.

-Elementary students already receive free meals under the USDA National School Lunch Breakfast Program.
-The addition of secondary students allows for more students to regularly receive nutritious meals and for the district to recoup costs associated with meal service.
+Elementary students receive free breakfast and lunch under the USDA Community Eligibility Provision.
+Students attending a secondary school will receive free breakfast and lunch under the USDA Seamless Summer Option.
+Both programs allow more students to receive nutritious meals and the district to recoup costs associated with meal service.